xnite/CoreProtectX/docs/index.md

-# Welcome to the CoreProtect Documentation
+# Welcome to the CoreProtectX Documentation

 For more information about CoreProtect, visit [coreprotect.net](http://coreprotect.net).